euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Garbage Collection
 ..................

+Our first idea to provide garbage collection for native extensions, was to adopt the original CPython garbage collector source and use it in parallel with the Java garbage collector.
+The CPython garbage collector would be responsible to collect mirrored objects, native stubs and objects created by native extensions.
+The stubs would keep the corresponding objects alive by maintaining a non-weak reference.
+However, this approach does not offer a clean way to trace reference cycles through Java/Jython-code (even pure Java Jython objects can be part of reference cycles keeping native objects alive forever).

+To obtain a cleaner solution, we plan to setup an architecture that makes the native objects subject to Java's garbage collector.
+The difficulty here is that Java's mark and sweep algorithm only traces Java objects.
+When a Jython object is collected, we can use its finalizer to clean up the corresponding C-``PyObject`` (mirrored or stub), if any.
+To deal with native ``PyObject`` s that don't have a corresponding Java object, we utilize ``JyGCHead`` s (some minimalistic Java objects) to track them and clean them up on finalization.
+We use the visitproc mechanism of original CPython's garbage collection to obtain the reference connectivity graph of all relevant native ``PyObject`` s.
+We mirror this connectivity in the corresponding ``JyGCHead`` s, so that the Java garbage collector marks and sweeps them according to native connectivity.

+A lot of care must be taken in the implementation details of this idea.
+For instance, it is not obvious, when to update the connectivity graph.
+So a design goal of the implementation is to make sure that an outdated connectivity graph can never lead to the deletion of still referenced objects.
+Instead, it would only delay the deletion of unreachable objects.
+Another issue is that the use of Java finalizers is discouraged for various reasons.
+An alternative to finalizers are the classes from the package ``java.lang.ref``.
+We would have ``JyGCHead`` extend ``PhantomReference`` and register all of them to a ``ReferenceQueue``.
+A deamon thread would be used to poll references from the queue as soon as the garbage collector enques them.
+For more details on Java reference classes see [JREF]_.

+..
+Old text:
 	To provide garbage collection for native extensions, we will adopt the original CPython garbage collector source and use it in parallel with the Java garbage collector.
 This is not really a lightweight solution, but the only way to provide CPython behavior for native extensions in a most familiar fashion.
 The CPython garbage collector will be responsible to collect mirrored objects, native stubs and objects created by native extensions.
 While in mirror case, the corresponding objects can be collected independently, in wrapper case we will ensure that the stub keeps the corresponding object alive by maintaining a non-weak reference.
 	After the stub has been garbage collected by either collector, the reference that keeps the backend alive vanishes and the backend can be collected by the other collector.

 Cross-Platform support
 ......................